 In WA, SPB installations went up by 77% in Qs 1 and 2, bringing the state’s share up to 12%.
 Last year its share was just 7%.

 Most state capitals have short solar payback periods

 Despite a slight increase in the cost of solar PV due to a disruption of polysilicon supply out of China, coupled with a strong demand of solar installations, payback periods continue to be low across most cities.
 The report says this further highlights the greater encouragement for customers to install solar PV.

 There was a slight hike in PV prices in early 2021, due to high demand and also a disruption to the polysilicon supply from China, but despite this, householders in most cities are seeing low payback periods.
-This payback time offers householder more encouragement to go solar-plus-battery, says the AEC.
+This payback time offers householders more encouragement to go solar-plus-battery, says the AEC.